laurakond/artly-api/README.md

 ### Used code

 - Bid model status field logic (put method)
-  - I referred to DRF documentation and a fellow student's project in order to implement the bid status functionality.
-The code used from the project is AsiaWi's [Snap it up](https://github.com/AsiaWi/snap-it-up-backend/blob/main/offers/views.py).
+  - I referred to DRF documentation and a fellow student's project in order to implement the bid status functionality - AsiaWi's [Snap it up](https://github.com/AsiaWi/snap-it-up-backend/blob/main/offers/views.py).
     - Other resources are noted in the general resources section.

 ### General resources: